EndPointCorp/end-point-blog/2019/02/27/owasp-top-ten.html.md

 For web developers an interesting class is the ubiquitous Cross-Site Scripting (XSS) vulnerability, which is found in two thirds of all applications.
-Statistically speaking, it’s probable that the application you are currently working on it’s affected.
+Statistically speaking, it’s probable that the application you are currently working on, it’s affected.

 XSS comes in many flavours, usually generated server-side, when a variable coming from user input is interpolated without proper